markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 to stop you getting working software in the hands of users.

-In my head, I always imagine the job of getting working software out in the world on a working environment like trying to escape from a prison camp!
+In my head, I always imagine the job of getting working software out in the world, on a working environment, like trying to escape from a prison camp!
 There's only one way to find out what all the traps are that are out there in no man's land, and that's to try to set them off.